About the Secular Order of Discalced Carmelites

 Carmelites in Northwest Indiana

 The Order of Secular Carmelites (OCDS) of Our Lady Queen of Peace Community of Northwest Indiana was formed on November 8, 1987 with Father Guy Lofe, OCD, as Spiritual Director and Mr. Joe Jesewski as President.
-As such, it received official designation from Rome on May 27, 1988. **** At present, the OCDS Community has 27 active members from Indiana, Illinois, and Michigan.
+As such, it received official designation from Rome on May 27, 1988. **** At present, the OCDS Community has 25 active members from Indiana and Illinois.

 *Constitutions of the Secular Order of the Teresian Carmel, p.
 2.